Vourhey/sds011_sensor_agent/README.md

     };
 ```

-## Publish data to blockchain using Robonmics 2.0 package
+## Publish data to blockchain using Robonomics 2.0 package

 > Experimental!